nifeesleman/nifeesleman/README.md

-## Hey there! 👋
+**Hey there! 💪**

-I'm **<a href="https://www.linkedin.com/in/nifeesleman/">Nife</a>**, a Web3 & blockchain developer based in Ethiopia 🇪🇹
+I'm **[Nife](https://www.linkedin.com/in/nifeesleman/)**, a blockchain & Web3 engineer

-I design and build whatever I can imagine.
+I design and build whatever I can imagine on-chain.

-If an idea pops into my head, chances are I'll turn it into a smart contract, a DApp, or a real product — and ship it 🚀
+If an idea pops into my head, chances are I’ll turn it into a smart contract, test it thoroughly, and ship it 🚀

-My main tech stack includes **Solidity, Foundry, Ethereum Account Abstraction (ERC-4337), React, TypeScript, and Node.js**.
-My favorite tools are **VS Code, Foundry, GitHub, and on-chain testing frameworks**.
+My main tech stack includes **Solidity,Foundry,  React, Next.js, TypeScript, Node.js and JavaScript**.
+My favorite tools and Libraries are **VS Code,Remix, GitHub, OpenZeppelin,Solmate,PRBMath,Safe (Gnosis Safe) patterns,Git and Chainlink**.
+And my favorite Ethereum & Protocol Knowledge are **ERC standards(ERC20, ERC721, ERC1155 and ERC4337 (Account Abstraction), EntryPoint internals, Gas mechanics, Mempool vs private tx, Proxies (UUPS, Transparent) and CREATE2**

-I've got a bunch of pinned projects, but my favorites are related to
+I’ve got a bunch of pinned projects, but my favorite ones are related to
-**Smart Contracts, Account Abstraction wallets, DeFi logic, and Web3 infrastructure**.
+**Account Abstraction (ERC-4337) and  DeFi logic**.

-I've built **100+ public repositories**, and privately… it's probably **200+** by now.
+I’ve built **20+ public repositories**, and privately… it’s probably **40+** by now 😄

-I'm focused on building **real, production-level Web3 systems** and continuously leveling up as a blockchain engineer.

----

-### ⚡ Fun Facts
+If you want to learn how I build secure, gas-optimized Web3 systems, follow my journey and projects here.

+**Fun Facts:**

-- I love deep-diving into how protocols actually work
+- I love breaking things just to understand how they work
-- I don't drink coffee or tea ☕❌
+- I don’t drink coffee or tea ☕❌
-- **Demon Slayer** is my favorite anime 🔥
+- Anime is a big inspiration for my creativity (Demon Slayer 🔥)
-- Hobbies: **anime, gym, building products, and learning nonstop**
+- Hobbies: **anime, gym and building real products on-chain**